ahmetcankaratas/ahmetcankaratas/README.md

 I'm currenty working in a bank as a financial analyst.
 But when night comes, I become passionate developer.

-I am also MSc. student at and degree emphasis is in Informatics/Computer Science.
+I am also MSc. student at Ankara University and degree emphasis is in Informatics/Computer Science.

 You may find some projects on my repos, feel free to contribute or using them.
 Knowledge is power and sharing knowledge is the best thing for me.